by Bryan Krofchok (updated 25 July 2021)

-This site, like so many of my projects, will always be a “work in progress”.
+This site, like many of my projects, will always be a “work in progress”.
 It began life in the early 1990s as a Microsoft Word file, when I as a fresh-faced college student needed a way to keep track of a relatively small but growing collection of books and other materials by and about Ian Fleming and the James Bond series.
 It also lived for a short time as a Folio Views hypertext infobase.

 One fateful day in late 1995, an acquaintance named Kimberly Last (then president of the official Pierce Brosnan fan club) invited me to visit her “website” — whatever that was.
 I soon purchased a copy of Teach Yourself Web Publishing with HTML in a Week by Laura Lemay, devoured it over the course of a weekend, and quickly became hooked.

-The original site was actively maintained in various forms through the 2000s, until other responsibilities and projects took priority.
-Though my collection of books and other items continued to grow, the catalogue remained largely unchanged.
+The original site was actively maintained in various forms through the early 2000s, until other responsibilities and projects took priority.
+Though my collection of books and other items continued to grow, the catalog remained largely unchanged.
 Various attempts were made to revive the site, but it inevitably languished as an occasional “weekend” or “summer” project.

-“Enemy action” was finally deemed necessary in 2020 when I caught myself inadvertently buying an unneeded second copy of a recently-released book for the third time.
-Rather than attempting to faithfully upgrade and expand the existing database, which had so-often caused previous attempts to stall, this new version of Bondian was started from scratch on the first of December 2020 — with a firm commitment to catalog ten books each day.
+“Enemy action” was deemed necessary in 2020 when I caught myself inadvertently buying an unneeded second copy of a recently-released book for the third time.
+Rather than attempting to faithfully upgrade and expand the existing database, which had so-often caused previous attempts to stall, this new version of Bondian was started from scratch on the first of December 2020 — with a commitment to catalog ten books each day.

 The current site is hosted on a Mac mini running Homebrew versions of Apache, PostgreSQL, and Django.
 The clean but unremarkable graphic design is thanks to a stock download of Bootstrap.
 (This helps me focus on the content of the site, and keeps me away from designs featuring black text on a steel blue background or attempts to use “dark mode” before it was considered “cool”.)